invopop/gobl.ruby/README.md

 All the auto-generated files are defined here.
 Nothing shouldn't be edited, or alter, manually.

-### `lib/dynamic`
+### `lib/catalog`

-This module defines all the structures to generate and load the gem, the `Dynamic::Generator` and `Dynamic::Loader` respectively.
-Also, basic structures to describe the core behaviour of GoBL objects, like `Dynamic::Types`, `Dynamic::Object` and `Dynamic::Struct`.

-#### `lib/dynamic/catalog`

-The `Dynamic::Catalog` is a useful structure to handle the schemas, names and relations among the GoBL objects.
+The `Catalog` is a useful structure to handle the schemas, names and relations among the GoBL objects.
 It is used by the generator and loader.

+### `lib/generator`

+This class defines all the structures to generate the gem.
+The `Generator::Exporter` and `Generator::Renderer` are core structures to auto-generate, render and export Ruby object into files.

+### `lib/loader`

+This class defines all the structures to load the gem, using internally the gem `Zeitwerk`.
+Also, it uses the `Catalog` to patch the auto-generated classes with additional data of the original schema.

 ## `bin`